andreas-mausch/andreas-mausch.github.io/posts/2024-10-02-nitrokey-3c-nfc/index.md

 Storage is limited so are the number of resident keys you can store on a device.

 Nitrokey does not publish how many keys can be stored.
-I don't know a way to list all stored resident keys on a Nitrokey.

 > The Nitrokey 3 currently is also restricted to 10 Passkeys
 > -- [https://support.nitrokey.com/t/how-many-passkeys-can-be-stored-on-a-nitrokey/5652/2](https://support.nitrokey.com/t/how-many-passkeys-can-be-stored-on-a-nitrokey/5652/2)